sheatsley/attacks/README.md

 adaptive learning rate (i.e., `BackwardSGD` and `SGD`), `alpha` in `Attack` objects should be set to `1.0`.
 This is done by default when instantiating `Attack` objects and can be overridden by setting `alpha_override` to `False`.
-Finally, even though `MomentumBestStart` has a dynamic learning rate, `L0` attacks that use this optimizer with the `DeepFoolSaliency` saliency map also require `alpha` to bet set to `1` (Alternatively, the attacks can be made succesful with an extreme number of iterations, which I recommend against).

 * When using attacks with non-deterministic components (e.g., random start strategies) or hyperparameters (e.g., `CWLoss`), leveraging the `Adversary`